MicrosoftDocs/bot-docs/articles/bot-framework-azure-debug.md

 ![csharp azureservice debug debughostlogging](media/csharp-azureservice-debug-debughostlogging.png)

-If wou want to do breakpoint debugging in Visual Studio 2015, stop the **DebugHost.cmd** script, and load the solution for your project (included as part of the repo) in Visual Studio.
+If wou want to do breakpoint debugging in Visual Studio 2015, stop the **DebugHost.cmd** script, and load the solution for your project in Visual Studio.
+The solution is part of the repo.
 Then click **Task Runner Explorer**.

 ![csharp azureservice debug vsopen](media/csharp-azureservice-debug-vsopen.png)